ShannonPosey/90-day-aws-journey/day-01-cloud-basics/day-1-notes.md

 **Key Takeaways:**
 1. The cloud is basically renting computers and infrastructure over the internet instead of owning them.
 2. There are three service models - IaaS, PaaS, and SaaS - and the deeper you go down the stack, the more control you get.
-3. The benefits of cloud come down to flexibility, cost savings, scalability, and not having to babysit physical hardward.
+3. The benefits of cloud come down to flexibility, cost savings, scalability, and not having to babysit physical hardware.

 **New Terms:**
 - **IaaS**: Infrastructure as a Service - renting servers, storage, networks (think sandbox-level control).
 - **PaaS**: Platform as a Service - renting a pre-built environment to deploy apps without managing the server itself.
-- **SaaS**: Software as a Service - fully managed apps you just log into and use
+- **SaaS**: Software as a Service - fully managed apps you log into and use

 ---